Multivalent Press is an agile, growing publishing concern.

 We are not a vanity press.
 For this discussion, we will define “vanity press” as a press that will publish any work for a fee.
 That is not who we are.
 We are discerning in the projects we take on, and we marshal resources according to project merit.

 It is undeniable that in the last thirty years, the industry has seen disruptive advances in technology.
-The phenomenon of “On Demand” publishing has shaken the industry in a fundamental way.
+The phenomenon of “On Demand” publishing has changed the industry in a fundamental way.
 It might be the biggest shakeup since Heir Gutenberg invented his printing press in 1436.
 Prior to the On Demand (ODP) phenomenon, having books printed was only practical if you went through an established printing house, and broad distribution was out of the question unless you could get a major distributor to take on your project.

 This barrier to entry served to filter what was printed.
 Because of how difficult and expensive it was to fix an error, writings were scrutinized before the printer started setting the printing blocks.
 Not that everything printed in the old days was good.
 Far from it.
 But there was a bar that had to be cleared.
-And the unfortunate, shadow side of that was that not all good books made it to print.
+And the unfortunate, shadow side of the industry was that not all good books made it to print.

-When you hear the stories of today’s greatest writers, most of whom were rejected by dozens of publishers before they finally got a deal, it seems almost a certainty that there have been masterpieces that slipped through the cracks, and never made it into the hands of the reading public.
+When you hear the stories of today’s greatest writers, most of whom were rejected by dozens of publishers before they finally got a deal, it seems almost certain that there have been masterpieces that slipped through the cracks, and never made it into the hands of the reading public.
 It is reported that many of Isaac Asimov’s works faced such opposition that they never were printed, and were eventually lost.

 With today’s technology, those barriers no longer exist.
 Anyone can publish a book in an afternoon, and based on the disparity of quality found in self published works, it would seem that some people are actually doing that.
 Many self-published books are rife with misspellings and poor grammar.
 Writers who market ill-conceived and poorly executed work on the internet are doing real damage to an otherwise beautiful opportunity for writers everywhere.